spraphul/blog/_posts/2024-04-04-autonomous-agent.md

 ---
-title: Building your own Autonomous LLM
+title: Building your own Autonomous LLM Agent
 ---

 ##### In this blog, we are going to talk about LLM-based autonomous agents.
 Unlike the typical LLMs we're accustomed to, which primarily focus on generating textual content, an autonomous LLM agent transcends this by not only producing responses but also by taking informed actions based on them.